-Failure to resolve parking violations may result in losing parking privileges for the remainder of the school year.
+Failure to resolve parking violations may result in your vehicle being booted and losing parking privileges for the remainder of the school year.
 Extreme offenses may result in immediate revocation of the parking permit and driving privileges for the remainder of the school year.
-Violations of the policy may result in disciplinary action above and beyond loss of driving privileges such as detention, ACE, etc.
+Violations of the policy may result in disciplinary action above and beyond loss of driving privileges such as detention, ACE, etc. Parking on campus is a privilege and not a student right.